mwilliamson/jq.py/README.rst

     pip install jq

 If a wheel is not available,
-the source for jq 1.6 is downloaded over HTTPS and built.
+the source for jq 1.6 is built.
 This requires:

 * Autoreconf